-- 1. Parents will be called to take the child home. - 2.
-The nurse will give a notification letter to the parents picking up the child and explain the procedures for eliminating nits/lice. - 3.
-The nurse will check close contacts in the class where the lice was found and also check siblings or notify other buildings where siblings attend. - 4.
-The student must be brought to school by a parent/guardian and will be rechecked by the nurse before readmission to school and bus transportation.
-If the verification of treatment form is returned and no nits or lice are found, the student will be readmitted. - 5.
-For persistent cases, the assistance of the Department of Health may be solicited.
+- 1. Parent/guardians will be called to take the child home.
+Instruction in treatment and prevention will be given to the parent by the nurse. - 2.
+Child cannot return to school until they receive treatment for the lice. - 3.
+Close contacts and siblings will be checked by the nurse.

+- 4. The student must be brought to school by a parent/guardian and will be rechecked by the nurse before readmission to school and bus transportation.
+If the verification of treatment form is returned and no nits or lice are found, the student will be readmitted. - For persistent cases, the assistance of the Department of Health may be solicited.